Vicgutgam/Final-project.-Carbon_footprint/README.md

 We have six different sections:

-- Develop a carbon footprint calculator where various factors interact.
--  Create different interaction sections in Streamlit
-- Carry out an analysis of the situation of social networks.
-- Create an analysis on the production of carbon footprint according to the type of food.

-· Ecological footprint calculator: this calculator takes into account some variables that affect.
+-  Ecological footprint calculator: this calculator takes into account some variables that affect.

-·Tips: different tips appear on how to improve your carbon footprint.
+-  Tips: different tips appear on how to improve your carbon footprint.

-·Learn: you can visit different social media profiles and websites to discover more news and projects about the environment.
+-  Learn: you can visit different social media profiles and websites to discover more news and projects about the environment.

-·Projects at home: in this section you can see small projects to make your home more sustainable.
+-  Projects at home: in this section you can see small projects to make your home more sustainable.

-.Presentation: introduction of the APP idea.
+-  Presentation: introduction of the APP idea.

-·Your profile: here would be your profile where you update the ecological activities you are carrying out.
+-  Your profile: here would be your profile where you update the ecological activities you are carrying out.

 ## Tools: